yuxuanxc/tp/docs/DeveloperGuide.md

   * Pros: More intuitive, so the user is more likely to get the correct command everytime when adding attractions.
   * Cons: The user will have to spend more time typing this command.

+Reason for choosing Alternative 2: Given that our target audience are fast typists, a slightly longer word may not require a longer typing time after the users are used to typing this command in the long run.

+<div style="page-break-after: always;"></div>

 ### 4.3 Mark Attraction as Visited Feature